- Posted on

 , and vmstat

-to track resource usage and optimize performance.
+to track resource usage and optimise performance.
 System and kernel updates are applied using package managers, followed by reboots if necessary.

 Best practices include documenting changes, regularly applying updates, maintaining backups, minimizing root access through sudo